British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Dove showing is located on the Dove 4 claim, 165 metres above the Yellowhead highway (now covered by B.C.
-Hydro pole 67-1), 24 kilometres southeast of Valemount.
+The Dove showing is located on the Dove 4 claim, approximately 165 metres above the Yellowhead Highway (now covered by B.C.
+Hydro pole 67-1) and 24 kilometres southeast of Valemount.

-The area is underlain by Upper Proterozoic rocks of the Malton Gneiss Complex.
+Regionally, the area is underlain by Upper Proterozoic rocks of the Malton Gneiss Complex.
 These comprise quartz mica schist, amphibolite, hornblende and/or biotite quartz-feldspathic gneiss, quartzite, granitic orthogneiss and feldspar augen gneiss.
 The rocks on the property are predominantly quartz mica schist, amphibolite and hornblende gneiss.
 All rock types contain numerous massive white quartz veins and stringers.
-There have been several folding episodes resulting in a fold with a west-northwest axis.
+There have been several folding episodes, resulting in a fold with a west-northwest axis.
 The North Thompson Valley fault runs from Valemount to Blue River.
-The strata generally dips south-southwest but is variable.
+The strata generally dip south-southwest but is variable.

-The Dove occurrence consists of 2 vertically adjacent mineralized zones, containing gold and copper, and 2 mineralized stratiform units.
+The Dove occurrence consists of two vertically adjacent mineralized zones, containing gold and copper, and two mineralized stratiform units.
 The subsurface stratiform units are indicated by diamond drilling.
-Mineralization consists of native gold, malachite, bornite, and some hematite and chalcopyrite.
+Mineralization consists of native gold, malachite, bornite and some hematite and chalcopyrite.
 Mineralization occurs along fractures and foliation surfaces and in quartz veins associated with biotite schist and hornblende gneiss.

-In general, drilling indicated low grades even in some sections which contain visible native gold.
-The most encouraging values occurred along trend of slickenside lineations which suggests that the deposit is, to some extent, structurally controlled.
+In general, drilling indicated low grades even in some sections that contain visible native gold.
+The most encouraging values occurred along trend of slickenside lineations, which suggests that the deposit is, to some extent, structurally controlled.
 Mineralization, proven by drilling, occurs over an area of approximately 200 square metres.

 Mineralization occurred relatively late and was associated with zones of deformation that apparently were confined mainly to less competent mafic rich units.
 Quartz veins, some mica schists and epidote rich layers in hornblende gneiss exhibit the highest degree of gold mineralization.